cmsgs/android_device_samsung_galaxytab/tools/readme.txt

 INSTALLATION

 Your Tab should be partitioned with P1_add_hidden
-Wipe your Tab (data, dbdata, cache)
+It should have unsigned bootloaders that can load Euro ROMs Wipe your Tab (data, dbdata, cache)
 Flash it with heimdall (use simple flashme script for full flash) Or just flash zImage and factoryfs.ext4.

-For Google apps download latest HDPI apps from http://goo-inside.me/google-apps/ or http://android.d3xt3r01.tk/cyanogen/gapps and install using recovery.
+For Google apps download latest HDPI apps for Gingerbread http://goo-inside.me/gapps/ and install using recovery.

+Status
+Voice: OK
+3G Data: connection established but default route not set
-What works
+Wifi: works
-Phone calls, data
-Wifi
-Bluetooth Keyboard
-GPS
+BT: sometimes stuck on startup, doesnt fully pair
+GPS: broken
 Buttons backlight - linked to LCD backlight
 Sensors:
 - BMA020/BMA150 Accelerometer
-- AK8973B

-What doesn't
-Camera
-Sensors:
+- AK8973B: gravity OK, rest needs tuning
-- BH1721FVC light sensor
+- BH1721FVC Lightsensor: OK
-- L3G4200D gyro
+- L3G4200D gyro: uninmplemented
-- Some are probably screwed up because of hwrotation = 90 Bluetooth Audio
+- Proximity: faked at 10cm
+Camera: not tested

 Issues and workarounds
 * Stuck on CM boot ani after flash